-The monument to the 16th Massachusetts Volunteer Infantry Regiment is south of Gettysburg on Emmitsburg Road, near its intersection with Sickles Avenue.
-(39.80705° N, 77.24534° W; Google map; Tour map: Emmitsburg Road)
+The monument to the 16th Massachusetts Volunteer Infantry Regiment is south of Gettysburg on Emmitsburg Road.(Emmitsburg Road tour map)

 The granite monument is ten feet tall.
-A relief of the diamond symbol of the Third Corps is on each side of its top section.
-It stands at the position the regiment took on July 2nd before Longstreet’s attack.
+Each side of its top section has a relief of the diamond symbol of the Third Corps.
+The monument stands at the position the regiment took on July 2nd before Longstreet’s attack.
 The monument was erected in 1885 and dedicated on July 1st, 1886 by the State of Massachusetts.

-The regiment reached the field around 1 a.m. on July 2 after a march from Emmitsburg that took it down the wrong road and almost into the Confederate positions.
-They spent much of the 2nd in line of battle at the site of the monument until Longstreet ‘s attack around 4 p.m.
-Hit in the front and flank by superior numbers, the 16th Massachusetts eventually fell back around 300 yards before they rallied.
+The regiment reached the field around 1 a.m. on July 2.
+The march from Emmitsburg took it down the wrong road and almost into the Confederate positions.
+They spent much of the 2nd in line of battle at the site of the monument.
+Around 4 p.m.
+Longstreet’s attack hit the regiment in the front and flank with superior numbers.
+The 16th Massachusetts eventually fell back around 300 yards before they rallied.
 It was here that they lost almost all of their casualties at Gettysburg.

-On the 3rd they were moved to a small woods behind the lines where they were issued their first food in 36 hours.
-They then moved to the support of a battery on Cemetery Ridge.
+The regiment moved on the 3rd to a small woods behind the lines.
+They were issued their first food here in 36 hours.
+The regiment then moved to the support of a battery on Cemetery Ridge.
 The regiment was south of the artillery barrage and Pickett’s attack and lost only 1 officer wounded that day.

 From the monument: